 Makes you more visible

 It is critical to get the word out to both your new and old customers if you want to keep your business running.
 When you integrate your CRM and marketing automation, you can ensure that you are sending regular and targeted messages consistently to the different types of clients in your database.

 Improves the efficiency of your company’s sales and marketing activities

-Your marketing and sales team can prioritise their initiatives by focusing their efforts on high-quality leads by integrating critical tasks and data.
-You can boost the amount of personalisation with each individual lead by combining marketing automation with CRM.
+Your marketing and sales team can prioritise their initiatives by focusing on high-quality leads by integrating critical tasks and data.
+You can boost the amount of personalisation with each lead by combining marketing automation with CRM.

 Can your company use separate CRM and marketing automation solutions?

 The answer is “possibly.”
 It depends on where your consumers are in the sales funnel.
-Majority of marketing automation platforms allow you to integrate your data with your CRM, allowing you to see all of your prospect’s activity in one place.
-Businesses can sync information both ways so that their sales team and customer care team is aware of what is going on in marketing, and their marketing team is aware of each prospect’s or customer’s marketing history.
+Most marketing automation platforms allow you to integrate your data with your CRM, allowing you to see all of your prospect’s activity in one place.
+Businesses can sync information both ways so that their sales team and customer care team know what is going on in marketing.
+Their marketing team is also informed on each prospect’s or customer’s marketing history.

 Deciding which to purchase between CRM and Marketing Automation Systems